In this article

 All medically necessary healthcare costs associated with pregnancy and childbirth must be covered by most health plans (under essential health benefit rules for individual and small-group plans, and the Pregnancy Discrimination Act for large-group plans and self-insured plans).

 But health plans generally do not have to cover optional complementary therapies, such as prenatal massage therapy.
 They also don’t have to cover doula care, unless a state requires it.
-(So far, only Rhode Island does, although other states are considering this).
-Note that state laws do not apply to self-insured plans, which cover the majority of people with employer-sponsored health coverage.
+As of 2025, only Rhode Island and Louisiana required this, although other states were in the process of implementing similar rules or were considering doing so.4 But state laws do not apply to self-insured group plans, which cover the majority of people with employer-sponsored health coverage.

 Does health insurance cover a home birth?